 Numerous organizations in Israel also benefit from The Moskowitz Foundation's charitable support.
 The loss of many of Dr. Moskowitz's relatives during the Holocaust strengthened his conviction that Israel must be maintained as a safehaven for Jewish people from all over the world.
 In Israel, the Foundation supports a wide array of religious, educational, cultural and emergency services organizations.
 Its many projects range from restoring an architecturally significant synagogue to providing "dream trips" for adolescent cancer patients to funding the construction of university student housing.

 The Irving Moskowitz Foundation also recognizes the need to help alleviate suffering when crisis arise throughout the world.
 The Foundation is always proud to support and contribute to the many different relief efforts such as: The 1998 Hurricane Mitch devastation in Central America, the Kosovo relief crisis and the devastating earthquake in Turkey, all taking place in 1999, the New York State World Trade Center Relief Fund in 2001 when tragedy occurred in New York City.
-Large donations were also made to the American Red Cross to help aid and give relief to: the victims of the 2003 massive wild fires in California, the Tsunami disaster that hit Indonesia, Sri Lanka, India and Thailand in 2004, Hurricane Katrina victims in New Orleans and Louisiana in 2005, the China disasters of 2008, the Haiti earthquake of 2010, and most recently; the earthquake in Japan 2011.
+Large donations were also made to the American Red Cross to help aid and give relief to: the victims of the 2003 massive wild fires in California, the Tsunami disaster that hit Indonesia, Sri Lanka, India and Thailand in 2004, Hurricane Katrina victims in New Orleans and Louisiana in 2005, the China disasters of 2008, the Haiti earthquake of 2010, and most recently; the earthquake in Japan 2011; the hurricane Sandy in 2012, and the tornado that struck Moore, Oklahoma in 2013; also a large donation made to the Philippines Relief Disaster, received by the Red Cross Organization for the devastation left by the Super Typhoon Haiyan in 2013.

 Set your priorities in life and faithfully follow them, always observing and reassessing your path."
 Dr. Irving Moskowitz's lifetime of accomplishments is a testament to his adherence to this doctrine.